Today’s Best Mortgage Rates in Canada

 Equitable Bank Home Equity Line of Credit (HELOC)

-Equitable Bank also offers a popular lending product known as a HELOC.
-A Home Equity Line of Credit is a revolving line of credit that lets you take out money against your home’s equity.
-HELOCs accrue interest only on money you spend, a lot like other revolving lines of credit, or credit cards.
-Equitable Bank’s HELOC is similar to most conventional HELOCs, which are a common way to borrow against your home’s equity
+Equitable Bank also offers a popular lending product known as a Home Equity Line of Credit (HELOC).
+A HELOC is a revolving line of credit that lets you borrow against your home’s equity.
+HELOCs accrue interest only on money you spend, much like other revolving lines of credit or credit cards.
+Equitable Bank’s HELOC is similar to most conventional HELOCs, a common way to borrow against your home’s equity

-Equitable’s HELOC has several options for people looking to unlock equity in their residential property, such as combining the HELOC with your first mortgage, or applying for the Equitable Bank HELOC if you have an existing mortgage with them.
-You can also use funds from your Equitable Bank HELOC to pay out your existing mortgage if you already have one elsewhere.
+Equitable Bank’s HELOC offers several options for people looking to unlock equity in their residential property.
+You can combine the HELOC with your first mortgage, or apply for the Equitable Bank HELOC if you have an existing mortgage with them.
+You can also use your Equitable Bank HELOC funds to pay out your existing mortgage if you already have one elsewhere.

 Equitable Bank Mortgage Payment Increases

-Mortgage prepayment defines a situation where a borrower pays off some, or all of their mortgage early.
-Each lender has its own allowances for prepayment, and its own penalties for breaking your mortgage early through prepayment.
+Mortgage prepayment is a situation in which a borrower pays off some or all of their mortgage early.
+Each lender has its own allowances for prepayment and its own penalties for breaking the mortgage early through prepayment.

 Equitable Bank Annual Mortgage Prepayment

-Equitable Bank offers a fairly competitive annual mortgage prepayment amount of 15-20%, depending on the type of mortgage you have with them.
-On their website, the bank recommends checking your mortgage loan documents for your exact prepayment terms, or by calling them directly at 1-888-334-3313.
+Equitable Bank offers a competitive annual mortgage prepayment amount of 15-20%, depending on the type of mortgage you have with them.
+On their website, the bank recommends checking your mortgage loan documents for your exact prepayment terms or by calling them directly at 1-888-334-3313.

 Canadian Bank Closed Mortgage Prepayment Amounts